Philadelphia Art Museum: Construction of the main building (1895–1933)

 The City Council of Philadelphia funded a competition in 1895 to design a new museum building, but it was not until 1907 that plans were first made to construct it on Fairmount, a rocky hill topped by the city's main reservoir.
 The Fairmount Parkway (renamed Benjamin Franklin Parkway), a grand boulevard that cut diagonally across the grid of city streets, was designed to terminate at the foot of the hill.
 But there were conflicting views about whether to erect a single museum building, or a number of buildings to house individual collections.

-The architectural firms of Horace Trumbauer and Zantzinger, Borie and Medary collaborated for more than a decade to resolve these issues.
+Horace Trumbauer and Zantzinger, Borie and Medary, both architectural firms, collaborated for more than a decade to resolve these issues.
 The final design is mostly credited to two architects in Trumbauer's firm: Howell Lewis Shay for the building's plan and massing, and Julian Abele for the detail work and perspective drawings.
 In 1902, Abele had become the first African-American student to be graduated from the University of Pennsylvania's Department of Architecture, which is presently known as Penn's School of Design.
 Abele adapted classical Greek temple columns for the design of the museum entrances, and was responsible for the colors of both the building stone and the figures added to one of the pediments.

 Construction of the main building began in 1919, when Mayor Thomas B. Smith laid the cornerstone in a Masonic ceremony.
 Because of shortages caused by World War I and other delays, the new building was not completed until 1928.
 The building was constructed with dolomite quarried in Minnesota.
 The wings were intentionally built first, to help assure the continued funding for the completion of the design.
 Once the building's exterior was completed, twenty second-floor galleries containing English and American art opened to the public on March 26, 1928, though a large amount of interior work was incomplete.

 The building's eight pediments were intended to be adorned with sculpture groups.
 The only pediment that has been completed, Western Civilization (1933) by C. Paul Jennewein, colored by Leon V. Solon, features polychrome sculptures of painted terra-cotta figures depicting Greek deities and mythological figures.
 The sculpture group was awarded the Medal of Honor of the Architectural League of New York.

 The building is also adorned by a collection of bronze griffins, which were later adopted as the symbol of the museum in the 1970s.